AI Agents

 - generative-ai — the substrate; most agents are LLM-based

-- foundation-models — what agents are typically built on
+- foundation-models — what agents are typically built on (rented, swappable; the harness is what’s owned)

 - enterprise-ai-adoption — the deployment context